Alec Stoddard

 I'll See You in 21 Days

-Self-shot movement work using limited mobility due to gender affirming surgery and sheer shirt as object, 2022
+Self-shot movement work using limited mobility after gender affirming surgery and sheer shirt as object, 2022

 Sonder